nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 canvas.addEventListener('keyup', e => updateInputs(e, false, playerInputs));
 ```

-Then as part of out main rendering loop will use the previously calculated `dt` (the number of seconds since the previous frame) to update the player position.
-We simply multiply `dt` with a constant player speed (in this case 3 cells per second) and multiple the result with the `playerDir`.
+Then as part of our main rendering loop, we will use the previously calculated `dt` (the number of seconds since the previous frame) to update the player position.
+We simply multiply `dt` with a constant player speed (in this case 3 cells per second) and multiply the result with `playerDir`.
 If the player is moving forward we add the resulting vector to `playerPos`, otherwise we subtract it:

 ```typescript
 if (playerInputs.moveForward || playerInputs.moveBackward) {